Jake-Brady/VR-Art-Gallery/README.md

   <img src="./readmeFiles/stereo.gif" alt="3D stereo" width="100%">

   <p>
-  A-Frame has a built in link entity that functions identically to an anchor tag and allows users to traverse from a-scene (3D environment) to a-scene; however, we found this incompatible within the react library, specifically with react-router-dom, and re-created the shader and portal entity without the link functionality; We simply created
+  A-Frame has a built in link entity that functions identically to an anchor tag and allows users to traverse from a-scene (3D environment) to a-scene; however, we found this incompatible within the react library, specifically with react-router-dom, and we re-created the shader and portal entity without the link functionality and simply redirected the user programtically with react-router's history.
+The user simply has to left-click entities in order to interact with them: Stereo, Exit Door (redirects to landing page), and Portal.
   </p>

 <h1>Creators</h1>